dkaffes/blog-preview-card/README.md

 ### What I learned

-A revision of some basic stuff that I have already learned through the previously solved Front End Mentor (FED) challenges.
+- A revision of some basic stuff that I have already learned through the previously solved Front End Mentor (FED) challenges.

+- How to make the whole card clickable using a pseudo-content trick.

 ### Continued development